gregorst3/Dpos-Bot/README.md

 `nano DposScript.sh`

-**Modify the following:**

-REMEMBER: You have to whitelist the ip of the server where the bot is running into the server where the dpos-node is active.
+_REMEMBER: You have to whitelist the ip of the server where the bot is running into the server where the dpos-node is active.
-(Ex: lisk-main/config.json | shift/config.json 7
+(Ex: lisk-main/config.json | shift/config.json_

   `"api": {